COCALL. N° 001 / PRIVACY

 start_call · resume_call

 Returns one of two shapes.
 While the call is awaiting your answer to a mid-call question: status, callId, pendingQuestions[] (with id, question, askedAt per question), and guidance.
-When the call ends: status, callId, summary, recordingUrl, endedReason, costUsd, endedAt, listenUrl.
+When the call ends: status, callId, and guidance — the agent then calls check_call_status for the full detail.

 check_call_status